 Your server is unlikely to pull out a calculator and double-check your math, but even if they do they’ll be pleasantly surprised if you decided to round up instead of down!

 I know you might be thinking that this method of calculating a tip sounds complicated, but it really isn’t.

 It literally takes a split second to move the decimal point one digit to the left and then another second or two to round off and then double that amount to arrive at a 20% tip.

-Practice this a few times and before long you’ll be able to calculate your tips in your head faster than your dinner partners can pull out their phones and open their calculator apps.
+Practice this a few times and before long you’ll be able to calculate your tips in your head faster than your dinner partner can slip out the side door and stick you with their bill.